 Some web servers have trouble with the WP CRON system, therefore this setting is not ON by default.

 Experiment with the different settings and see what works best for your website.
 Look at the time/memory statistics on the Admin List footer to see how fast your list is loading.

 TIP – Install the WP Control plugin so you can see what is going on with the WordPress CRON system.

 Scanning can be a resource intensive process, both in terms of time and memory.
 As your file list grows you will eventually run into certain limitation of your web server.

-As the disk is scanned an array of file paths is stored in an array.
-This array is then processed item-by-item to make a new array, which is what is stored in the database.
-This second array is much a larger because it stores data associated with the file, such as dates, ownership and descriptions.
+As the disk is scanned an array of file paths is stored in an array in memory.
+This array is then processed item-by-item to make a second array, which is what is stored in the database.
+This second array is much a larger because it stores data associated with the file, such as dates, ownership, nice names and descriptions.
 Sorting creates additional arrays.
 All of these can lead to running into memory limits.

-Disk scans are generally very fast, but checking for and generating thumbnails for applicable files can take time, especially for PDF files.
+File scans are generally very fast, but checking for and generating thumbnails for applicable files takes time, especially for PDF files.
 This process happens right after the disk is scanned for changes.
 Each file in the array is checked to see if it uses thumbnail generation and if the thumbnail is present or not.
-If the process gets stuck on a too large or problematic file, the default icon will be used instead.
+If the process gets stuck on a too-large or problematic file, the default icon will be used instead.
 If your list is taking a long time to re-scan, turn thumbnail generation off.

 In summary, if you do not add files to your list from outside of the plugin, use the Re-Scan Only Manually setting.
 Otherwise experiment with the scanning options and see what works best for your site.